CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Related Work

+For multi-modal semantic segmentation, there are two dominant strategies.
+The first mainstream paradigm models cross-modal complementary information into layer- or operator designs~\cite{cao2021shapeconv,chen2021spatial_guided,wang2018depth_aware,xing2020malleable,wu2020depth_adapted}.
+While these works verify that multi-modal features can be learned within a shared network, they are carefully designed for a single modality, \eg, RGB-D semantic segmentation, which is hard to be applied to other modalities.
+Moreover, there are multi-task frameworks~\cite{zhang2019pattern,bachmann2022multimae} that facilitate inter-task feature propagation for RGB-D scene understanding, but they rely on supervision from other tasks for joint learning.
 The second paradigm dedicates to developing fusion schemes to bridge two parallel modality streams.
-ACNet~\cite{hu2019acnet} proposes attention complementary modules to exploit high-quality informative features for RGB-D semantic segmentation based on channel attention~\cite{hu2018squeeze}, whereas ABMDRNet~\cite{zhang2021abmdrnet} suggests to reduce the modality differences between RGB- and thermal features before selectively extracting discriminative cues for RGB-T fusion.
-For RGB-P segmentation, Xiang~\etal~\cite{xiang2021polarization} connect RGB- and polarization branches via efficient channel attention bridges.
-For RGB-E parsing, Zhang~\etal~\cite{zhang2021issafe} explore sparse-to-dense and dense-to-sparse fusion flows, verifying the importance of event-driven dynamic context for accident scene segmentation.
-In this research, we also advocate this paradigm but unlike previous works, we address RGB-X semantic segmentation with a unified framework, for generalizing to diverse sensing modality combinations.
+ACNet~\cite{hu2019acnet} proposes attention modules to exploit informative features for RGB-D semantic segmentation, whereas ABMDRNet~\cite{zhang2021abmdrnet} suggests reducing the modality differences of features before selectively extracting discriminative cues for RGB-T fusion.
+For RGB-P segmentation, Xiang~\etal~\cite{xiang2021polarization} connect RGB- and polarization branches via channel attention bridges.
+For RGB-E parsing, Zhang~\etal~\cite{zhang2021issafe} explore sparse-to-dense and dense-to-sparse fusion flows to extract dynamic context for accident scene segmentation.
+Salient object detection, seen as a specific type of image segmentation, can also benefit from multimodal fusion to identify the most important objects, such as Hyperfusion-Net~\cite{zhang2019hyperfusion} tailored for RGB-D and CAVER~\cite{pang2023caver} for RGB-D and RGB-T. In this research, we also advocate this paradigm but unlike previous works, we address RGB-X semantic segmentation with a unified framework, for generalizing to diverse sensing modality combinations.